 The MPD has jurisdiction over all law enforcement-related issues occurring within Washington DC on and off campus and is an important partner in student safety.
-The Barlow Center encourages the accurate and prompt reporting of all crimes and emergency situations.
-Crimes in progress, suspicious circumstances, and other campus law-enforcement needs should be immediately reported to MPD.
-Students and employees should immediately report all emergency criminal actions to MPD, or other law enforcement agencies as appropriate, even if the victim of a crime does not or is unable to report the crime.
-Immediate reporting allows MPD to provide assistance, halt crimes in progress, and identify crimes and situations that pose an immediate or ongoing threat to campus so that the university can issue a timely warning if needed.
+Students and employees are strongly encouraged to report all criminal and suspicious activity to police in a timely manner.
+Generally, concerns regarding criminal activity should be reported to the applicable local law enforcement agency.
+Crimes in progress, suspicious circumstances, and other campus law-enforcement needs should be reported immediately to the MPD by dialing 9-1-1, even if the victim of a crime does not or is unable to report the crime.

+Additionally, crimes and emergencies should be reported to Barlow Center CSAs so that the university can issue a timely warning or emergency notification if needed.
+If a report should be evaluated for a warning or notification, the Barlow Center will follow policies and procedures for warnings and notifications.
+Information about these policies and procedures can be found on page 15.
+Crimes reported to MPD, and the Barlow Center that occur within the Barlow Center, and crimes immediately adjacent to campus and reported MPD are evaluated for statistical inclusion in this report.
 There are no agreements between BYU and MPD for the investigation of alleged criminal offenses.

 Contact information for MPD is listed to the left.
-Additional contact information can be found on the MPD Police website at https://mpdc.dc.gov/page/welcome-second-district.
+Additional contact information can be found on the MPD Police website at mpdc.dc.gov/page/welcome-second-district.
 Individuals wishing to report information or meet with an officer in person are invited to visit the MPD office at 3320 Idaho Avenue, NW.